renpy/renpy/sphinx/source/atl.rst

 There are three things the first simple expression may evaluate to:

-* If it's a transform, that transform is executed.
-With clauses are ignored when a transform is supplied.
+* If it's an ATL transform, and that ATL transform has not been supplied any arguments (include a child), the ATL transform is included at the location of the block.
+The ``with`` clause is ignored.

 * If it's an integer or floating point number,  it's taken as a number of seconds to pause execution for.
+The ``with`` clause is ignored.

 * Otherwise, the expression is interpreted to be a displayable.
 This displayable replaces the child of the transform when this clause executes, making it useful for animation.
-If a with clause is present, the second expression is evaluated as a transition, and the transition is applied to the old and new displayables.
+If a ``with`` clause is present, the second expression is evaluated as a transition, and the transition is applied to the old and new displayables.

 ::

+    transform move_right:
+        linear 1.0 xalign 1.0

     image atl example:
          # Display logo_base.png